 Mount it.
 Power it.
 Hear it . . . through your stereo, home theater, or whole-house audio system.

 Our innovative solution provides all you need to custom install your Amazon Echo Dot (generation 1 and 2) into the ceiling or wall of any room and extend Alexa's audio output into your own speakers.
 A single Cat cable carries both the power for the Dot and its audio signal back to your equipment over a distance up to 240 feet.

 - Ceiling/Wall mount bracket with custom gasket that securely holds Amazon Echo Dot (generation 1 and 2)

 - 2 grille cover options (one with modest trim similar to canned lighting; one "trimless" grille that covers the entire mount- same as our HDX and SDX speaker lines)

-- UL listed POE power supply, power injector, and custom power/audio splitter with micro usb adapter
+- UL listed POE (long distance) power supply, power injector, and custom power/audio splitter with micro usb adapter

-- Stereo 3.5mm audio balun for the Amazon Echo Dot; stereo RCA audio balun for your audio equipment
+- Stereo 3.5mm audio adapter for the Amazon Echo Dot; stereo RCA audio adapter for your audio equipment